Akhilkj123/Cyber-Security/1 - Overview of Cyber security tools/toolsinkali.md

 -
 9. METSPLOIT FRAMEWORK
 - It is a powerful penetration testing tool that is included in Kali Linux.
-- It has a range of features, including support for multiple payloads and exploit modules, customizable exploit options, and the ability to automate common tasks and workflows.
+- It has a range of features, including support for multiple payloads and exploit modules, customizable exploit options, the ability to automate common tasks and workflows.
 - It is also used by attackers and malicious actors to gain unauthorized access to systems and data.
 - It is also important to ensure that any data captured during testing is kept secure and used only for legitimate purposes.
 -